Krastanov/labwebsite/undergrad-qis-quiz.md

 +++
-title = "Practice Problems on Undergraduate Quantum Information Science" hascode = true rss = "Practice problems for the Undergrad QIS class.
-These are not mandatory homeworks, but they can help you in preparing for the class and deepening your knowledge." rss_title = "Practice Problems on Undergraduate Quantum Information Science" rss_pubdate = Date(2023, 1, 1)
+title = "Practice Problems on Quantum Information Science" hascode = true rss = "Practice problems for the QIS class.
+These are not mandatory homeworks, but they can help you in preparing for the class and deepening your knowledge." rss_title = "Practice Problems on Quantum Information Science" rss_pubdate = Date(2023, 1, 1)

 tags = ["teaching"]
 +++

-Practice problems for the [Undergrad QIS class](/undergrad-qis).
-These are not mandatory homeworks, but they can help you in preparing for the class and deepening your knowledge.
+Practice problems for the QIS class, either [undergrad](/undergrad-qis) or [grad](/grad-qis) versions.
+These are not mandatory homeworks, but they can help you in preparing for the class and deepening your knowledge in the first couple of weeks.

 \toc